johnverbiest/Blog/_posts/2019-06-16-maintainable-unit-testing.md

 When you write code the TDD way, you follow these steps:

 1. Write a (failing) unit test for something your Unit has to do
-2. Write the implementation in your Unit, with the least amount of effort.
+2. Write the implementation in your Unit, with the least amount of effort
 3. Refactor and repeat

-Following these steps lead to hundreds of Unit Tests throughout your code base.
+Following these steps leads to hundreds of Unit Tests throughout your code base.
 And this is good until you have to change something.

 ## Issue 1: Dependency Change
-Imagine this: you have a great Class with 20 useful methods, thoroughly tested, and you want to add some functionality.
-At the moment, your Class looks a little like this:
+Imagine this: you have a great class with 20 useful methods, thoroughly tested, and you want to add some functionality.
+At the moment, your class looks a little like this:

 ```cs
 public class AwesomeClass : IAwesomeClass